 \subsection{Retained Tokens}

 \paragraph{Anchor tokens} denote tokens with the highest attention score in the middle layers of the vision encoder.
-As discussed in our motivated insights, the middle layers tend to focus on the object features, manifested as higher attention scores for tokens related to the object.
-Based on this phenomenon, anchor tokens encode rich, detailed information about the raw image and should be retained when pruning.
+As discussed in our motivated insights, the middle layers tend to focus on object features, as evidenced by higher attention scores for tokens related to the object.
+Based on this, anchor tokens encode rich, detailed information about the raw image and should be retained when pruning.

-\paragraph{Buffer tokens} are tokens spatially adjacent to anchor tokens in the original image.
-As indicated by many studies \cite{darcet2023vision, yang2024denoising}, noise exists in the attention map of ViTs.
+\paragraph{Buffer tokens} indicate tokens spatially adjacent to anchor tokens.
+As indicated by previous studies \cite{yang2024denoising}, noise exists in the attention map of ViTs.
 In Fig. \ref{fig:attnVis}, despite most high-attention tokens concentrating on the surf-man, a few tokens diffuse among the image, which may mislead the anchor tokens.
-To mitigate the noise issue and preserve the spatial relationship, we include tokens neighbouring the anchor as a buffer.
+To mitigate the noise issue and preserve spatial relationship, we include tokens neighbouring the anchor as a buffer.

 \paragraph{Register tokens} receive top attention scores in the output layer of the vision encoder.
-In deep layers of the vision encoder, the high-attention tokens distribute uniformly across the image, serving as an ideal indicator of global information.
-To enhance the model's overall understanding of an image, we supplement the token set with register tokens, which is a common practice in approaches for VLM token pruning \cite{zhang2024cls, arif2025hired, zhang2024cls}.
+In deep layers of the vision encoder, the high-attention tokens distribute uniformly across the image, serving as an ideal indicator of global information \cite{darcet2023vision}.
+To enhance the model's overall understanding of an image, we supplement the token set with register tokens, which is a common practice in approaches for VLM token pruning \cite{zhang2024cls, arif2025hired}.